Fritz Wiessner

 Fritz Wiessner (February 26, 1900 – July 3, 1988) was a German American pioneer of free climbing.
 Born in Dresden, Germany, he immigrated to New York City in 1929 and became a U.S. citizen in 1935.
-In 1939, he made one of the earliest attempts to climb K2, one of the most difficult mountains in the world to climb.
+In 1939, he made one of the earliest attempts to conquer K2, one of the most difficult mountains in the world to climb.

 Early days

 Wiessner started climbing with his father in the Austrian Alps before World War I. At the age of 12, he climbed the Zugspitze, the highest peak in Germany.
 In the 1920s, he established hard climbing routes in Saxony and the Dolomites that have a present-day difficulty rating of up to 5.11.
 That was at a time when the hardest free climbing grade in the United States was 5.7.
-At the age of 25, he made the first ascent of the Fleischbank in Tyrol, which was proclaimed the hardest rock climb done at that time.
+At the age of 25, he made a first ascent of the Fleischbank in Tyrol, which was proclaimed the hardest rock climb done at that time.

-Wiessner's physical qualities were atypical of mountaineering.
-He was 5 ft 6 in tall, slope-shouldered and stocky.
+Wiessner was 5 ft 6 in tall, slope-shouldered and stocky.
 He had a wide and friendly grin and his speciality was wide crack, or off-width, climbing, a technique that demands both technical mastery and uncommon strength.